-- 137.On a two-lane dual carriageway you should stay in the left-hand lane.
-Use the righthand lane for overtaking or turning right.
-After overtaking, move back to the left-hand lane when it is safe to do so. - 138.On a three-lane dual carriageway, you may use the middle lane or the right-hand lane to overtake but return to the middle and then the left-hand lane when it is safe. - 139.
-Climbing and crawler lanes.
+- 137. On a two-lane dual carriageway you should stay in the left-hand lane.
+Use the right-hand lane for overtaking or turning right.
+After overtaking, move back to the left-hand lane when it is safe to do so. - 138.
+On a dual carriageway with three or more lanes, you may use the middle lanes or the right-hand lane to overtake but you should return to the middle lanes and then the left-hand lane when it is safe to do so.

+- 139. Climbing and crawler lanes.
 These are provided on some hills.
 Use this lane if you are driving a slow-moving vehicle or if there are vehicles behind you wishing to overtake.
 Be aware of the signs and road markings which indicate the lane is about to end. - 140.
-Cycle lanes.
-These are shown by road markings and signs.
+Cycle lanes and cycle tracks.
+Cycle lanes are shown by road markings and signs.
 You MUST NOT drive or park in a cycle lane marked by a solid white line during its times of operation.
 Do not drive or park in a cycle lane marked by a broken white line unless it is unavoidable.
 You MUST NOT park in any cycle lane whilst waiting restrictions apply.
-Law RTRA sects 5 & 8